-- Settlement in a stable and safe environment - Access to a reasonable standard of living ٠ - Mental and physical well-being ٠ - Opportunities for personal, social, and economic ٠ development - ٠ Access to social and emotional support the first place.
-It is not unusual for individuals to be left even more vulnerable after a trafficking experience. while others, who have learned the pitfalls, are in a better position to make a more informed second migration attempt.
-Few may become recruiters themselves to meet survival needs.
+- Settlement in a stable and safe environment

+- Access to a reasonable standard of living

+- Mental and physical well-being

+- Opportunities for personal, social, and economic development

+- Access to social and emotional support

 Reintegration may involve returning to one's family and/or community of origin.
 It may also involve integration in a new community and even in a new country.
 A central aspect of successful reintegration is empowerment - supporting victims to develop skills toward independence and self-sufficiency and to be actively involved in their recovery and reintegration.52